Karan-Salunkhe/Electrifying-New-York-EV-Adoption-Incentive-Insights/README.md

 ---

 ## 🤝 Contributing
-Contributions are welcome!
-To collaborate:
 1. Fork this repository
 2. Create a new branch: `git checkout -b feature-branch`
-3. Make changes and commit: `git commit -m "Add feature"`
+3. Commit your changes: `git commit -m "Add feature"`
-4. Push your branch: `git push origin feature-branch`
+4. Push: `git push origin feature-branch`
-5. Open a Pull Request for review
+5. Open a Pull Request

 ---

-🌱 **Using analytics to drive sustainable EV adoption in New York—one insight at a time!** ⚡
+🌱 **Driving New York toward a cleaner, electrified future—one insight at a time!** ⚡